 The Department of Housing and Urban Development (HUD) has announced changed to its Home Equity Conversion Mortgage (HECM) program.

-In a statement issued by HUD, the department noted that the initial mortgage insurance premium (MIP) will become two percent of the maximum claim account, effective on Oct.
+issued by HUD, the department noted that the initial mortgage insurance premium (MIP) will become two percent of the maximum claim account, effective on Oct.
 2. This is a revision from a previous schedule of either 2.5 percent for higher draws or 0.50 percent for lower draws.

 “HECM’s annual MIP will be 0.50 percent of the outstanding mortgage balance, reduced from the prior schedule for all borrowers from 1.25 percent,” the HUD announcement added.
 “This change provides fee relief for all borrowers in the program, and preserves more equity for borrowers over time by slowing the rate at which the loan balance grows.”